WEEE, Battery and Packaging Directive

 WEEE – Waste of Electrical and Electronic Equipment

 The European Directive 2012/19/EU on waste of electrical and electronic equipment (WEEE) aims to prevent or reduce the adverse impacts of WEEE on environment and human health.
-As technology advances, electronic device life cycles become shorter.
-The replaced products, developed with valuable resources, become electronic waste and, when misplaced or disposed improperly, can present a risk.
+At their end of life, electronic products become electronic waste and, when misplaced or disposed improperly, can present a risk.

 WEEE Recycling for Dutch Customers